andreterceiro/dio-mobile-meu-tudo--working-with-hooks-on-react/README.md

 - The use of use state (react hook);
 - The non declaration of the function indicated on declare the use of useState.

+# useEffect

+Teacher said that that useEffect can be use to deal with side effects.